saezlab/pypath/README.rst

 Mac OS X
 --------

-Recently the installation on Mac should not be more complicated than on Linux: you can simply install by **pip** (see above).
+Recently, the installation on Mac should not be more complicated than on Linux: you can simply install by **pip** (see above).

-When ``igraph`` was a mandatory dependency and it didn't provide wheels the OS X installation was not straightforward primarily because cairo needs to be compiled from source.
-If you want igraph and cairo we provide 2 scripts
+When ``igraph`` was a mandatory dependency and it didn't provide wheels the OS X installation was not primarily straightforward because cairo needs to be compiled from source.
+If you want igraph and cairo, we provide two scripts located in ``src/scripts``: the **mac-install-brew.sh** installs everything with HomeBrew, and **mac-install-conda.sh** installs from Anaconda distribution.
-here: the **mac-install-brew.sh** installs everything with HomeBrew, and **mac-install-conda.sh** installs from Anaconda distribution.
-With these scripts installation of igraph, cairo and graphviz goes smoothly most of the time, and options are available for omitting the 2 latter.
+With these scripts, the installation of igraph, cairo and graphviz goes smoothly most of the time, and options are available for omitting the 2 latter.
 To know more see the description in the script header.
 There is a third script **mac-install-source.sh** which compiles everything from source and presumes only Python 2.7 and Xcode installed.
 We do not recommend this as it is time